marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-custom-code-first-conventions-ef6-onwards.md

     }
 ```

-To tell EF to use this convention you add it to the Conventions collection in OnModelCreating, which if you’ve been following along with the walkthrough will look like this:
+To tell EF to use this convention you add it to the Conventions collection in OnModelCreating, which if you?ve been following along with the walkthrough will look like this:

 ```
     protected override void OnModelCreating(DbModelBuilder modelBuilder)